How To Use (Read Me First)

 Tag Library Sections

-Element Context Table has an alphabetical list of elements in these Tag Sets.
-For each one, it shows all the elements that can directly contain it.
+The Context Table is an alphabetical list of all the elements in these Tag Sets.
+For each element, it shows all the elements that can directly contain it.
 This is a great way to find out whether a certain element can be used in a certain context.
 This information is also available on each Element page under the heading “This element may be contained in”.

-Index section works like the index at the back of many books.
-You can use it to find where a given item or topic is discussed.
-The index lists elements, attributes, and discussion topics under many related names and descriptions, so if you don’t know the exact tag name to use for something, try looking in the index under various related words, and you will most likely find a reference to the applicable tag or attribute.
+Works like the index at the back of many books and can be used to find where a given item or topic is discussed.
+The index lists elements, attributes, section titles, and discussion topics under many related names and descriptions, so if you don’t know the exact tag name to use for something, try looking in the index under various related words, and you will most likely find a reference to the applicable tag or attribute.